DfAC/DfAC.github.io/_posts/2015-11-14-RLibraryLocation.md

 Recently, I have found [stackoverflow solution](http://stackoverflow.com/questions/15217758/remove-a-library-from-libpaths-permanently-without-rprofile-site) and [this blog post](http://blog.revolutionanalytics.com/2015/11/r-projects.html) which made me re-visit problem again.
 Workflow below, shows my current solution:

 * used *.libPaths()* inside R to check current library paths;
 * identified which paths to keep.
-In my case it keep R original library but removed link to my documents
+In my case it keep R original library but removed link to my documents;
-	* note that
 * found R-Home path using *R.home()* or *Sys.getenv("R_HOME")*;
 	* R-Home\R-3.2.2\etc\Rprofile.site is read every time R kernel starts, so any modification will be persistent to every run of R
 * edited R-Home\R-3.2.2\etc\Rprofile.site by adding